BroadleafCommerce/LegacyDemoSite/README.md

 > NOTE: Do not expect that the existing controllers will work.
 They almost certainly will not.

+> To prevent changes to `build.properties` from being marked as actual changes, run the following command:

+    git update-index --assume-unchanged build.properties

 ### General Strategy

 For now, the homepage is being rendered by the `DefaultController` in this project.
 When we ship, we will not have any controllers in this project; they will all be in the actual framework.
 However, it is easy to test things in Thymeleaf quickly for now.
 The project uses [Thymeleaf](http://www.thymeleaf.org/), and it's worth going through their [introductory documentation](http://www.thymeleaf.org/doc/Tutorial%20-%20Using%20Thymeleaf%2020120517.pdf) and their [Spring documentation](http://www.thymeleaf.org/doc/Tutorial%20-%20Thymeleaf%20+%20Spring%203%2020120517.pdf) before trying to dig in.